-Name one virtue that, more than any other, leads to happiness, and why?
+Think on one virtue that, more than any other, leads to happiness and why is that?

 Ingratitude is the first sin, weakness, failing, lack of wisdom that leads to the rest.
 It is the tipping point, where you "trip" into the rest.
-It is as if gratitude propels you towards God and lack of gratitude propels you away!
-It is the thing/action/lever you control that makes you move in one direction or another.
+It is as if gratitude propels you towards God and lack of gratitude drives you away!
+It is the thing, action or lever that you control, that makes you move in one direction or another.

 Gratitude helps you deal properly with the good and bad in life.
 Paul also writes in Philippians:

 10But I rejoiced in the Lord greatly, that now at last you have revived your concern for me; indeed, you were concerned before, but you lacked opportunity.
 11Not that I speak from want, for I have learned to be content in whatever circumstances I am.
 12I know how to get along with humble means, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
 13I can do all things through Him who strengthens me.- Philippians 4:10-13